Home → Blog → Books → Pacific Northwest Books → Remarkably Bright Creatures (Book Review)

 .

 No votes so far!
-Be the first to rate this post.
+Be the first to rate it.

 You might also be interested in:

-Remarkably Bright Creatures (Book Review)
+Remarkably Bright Creatures Book Review

 Remarkably Bright Creatures by Shelby van Pelt, set in a fictional town a couple hours north of Seattle, is a good read if you like: books set in the PNW, the giant pacific octopus, or feel good reads.
 This is a brief review.